-Similarly, when comparing cancer incidence between males and females, it is evident that males have a much higher incidence rate than females in both Pennsylvania and New Jersey, as well as in the U.S. in general, as seen in Table 58.
-Both sexes in Bucks County had cancer incidence rates that were above both state and national rates82.
+Similarly, when comparing cancer incidence between males and females, it is evident that males have a much higher incidence rate than females in both Pennsylvania and New Jersey, as well as in the U.S. in general, as seen in Figure 58.
+Additionally, both sexes in Northampton County had cancer incidence rates that were higher than both state and national rates85.